 There’s a wonderful collection of essays on pathological altruism co-edited by Barbara Oakley and three others.
-She’s written a number of other books, including Cold-Blooded Kindness, which is an absolutely fascinating book.
-It’s very well-written.
+She’s written a number of other books including Cold-Blooded Kindness, which is an absolutely fascinating book.
+It’s very well written.
 It’s also fortified with lots of empirical studies.
-She’s one of these writers like Malcolm Gladwell, who writes in a very vivid, popular way, and yet she’s bringing to bear really hard science.
-Basically, it’s a study of codependency and codependent enablers.
+She’s one of these writers like Malcolm Gladwell who writes in a very vivid, popular way, and yet she’s bringing to bear really hard science.
+Basically it’s a study of codependency and codependent enablers.

-I think a lot of liberal psychology towards non-white immigrants is basically this kind of pet hoarding ego trip.
+I think a lot of liberal psychology towards nonwhite immigrants is basically this kind of pet-hoarding ego trip.
 They gain a sense of efficacy and bigness by enabling these people to live in their societies.
 And the very fact that other people around them are discomforted by this and say this isn’t good adds to the ego trip.
 They feel they’re superior to those white people because they’re willing to suffer more.
-These peace and love-mongers are on total ego trips.
+These peace- and love-mongers are on total ego trips.
 And yet at the same time, they think of themselves as altruistic.
-They present themselves as altruistic, and yet they’re harming everybody in their relationships.
+They present themselves as altruistic and yet they’re harming everybody in their relationships.

 But part of the genesis of civilization is the willingness of people to not be practical.
 To even risk death for ideas.
 We have to realize that this is one of our strengths.
 It has just been perverted.
 Something very perverse and sick has been grafted onto it, and we need to be able to understand what’s good at root and then what’s pathological in branch.
 Then we need to lop off those sickly branches and return our society to health.

 DC: Yeah.
-The codependency angle is very interesting, because as I mentioned to you, I’ve been talking to a Black Nationalist, too.
+The codependency angle is very interesting because as I mentioned to you, I’ve been talking to a black nationalist too.
 And maybe you wouldn’t be surprised how much alike you guys sound in certain ways.
 I think the general public gets this idea that the White Nationalist movement is just simply, “We don’t like those people.
 We don’t want them here.”
-But the Black Nationalist that I’ve been talking to, he sort of echoes what you’re saying, that this is not good for us, either, like the liberal social psychology professor at NYU, Jonathan Haidt.
-I don’t know if you’ve met him or heard of him, but he often repeats this phrase, “Diversity is divisive,” and it’s kind of a tautology.
+But the black nationalist that I’ve been talking to, he sort of echoes what you’re saying, that this is not good for us either.
+Like the liberal social psychology professor at NYU, Jonathan Haidt.
+I don’t know if you’ve met him or heard of him.
+But he often repeats this phrase, “Diversity is divisive,” and it’s kind of a tautology.

-You talk a little bit about the alienation, the anxiety, and the hit that social trust seems to take from living in a diverse multicultural society.
+You talk a little bit about alienation and anxiety and the hit that social trust seems to take from living in a diverse multicultural society.
 And there are going to be a lot of people listening to this, and a lot of people who are the type of people we’ve been talking about on the Right, Republicans and even Donald Trump voters who want to build the wall.
 They are very familiar with that feeling of alienation and anxiety.

 GJ: I think the main problem is that these people are being lied to by conservative intellectuals and opinion leaders, who are just liars about this issue: the people who say the problem with Detroit is all those Democrats.
 I mock these people all the time.
 “I got off the train in the wrong neighborhood, and I was terrified.
 I was surrounded by all these Democrats.
-I was afraid they were going to beat me up and pick my pocket, so I got back on the train to try and get away from all those Democrats.
+I was afraid they were going to beat me up and pick my pocket.
+So I got back on the train to try to get away from all those Democrats.
 These liberal Democrats are really scary people.”
 They know better than that, and you just have to rub their noses in it.
 The problem with Detroit is not liberal Democrats.
 Somehow Seattle, which is run by liberal Democrats, is not like Detroit, which is run by liberal Democrats.

 The key is to just be real with normies and to give them permission to be real.
-There is no plausible account of the structure of the human amygdala, which says that people are wired to feel fear around liberal Democrats, but there’s a very plausible account about how the brain is structured that shows that it’s natural, normal, and right for people to feel fear and anxiety around people of different races.
+There is no plausible account of the structure of the human amygdala that says that people are wired to feel fear around liberal Democrats, but there’s a very plausible account about how the brain is structured that shows that it’s natural, normal, and right for people to feel fear and anxiety around people of different races.
 That’s just the way people are.
 It starts very early, practically as soon as we can focus our eyes.
 So it’s before social conditioning.
 We respond favorably to people who look like us or are genetically similar, and we respond disfavorably to people who are genetically different.
-That’s just how we’re wired, and that’s one of the factors that determines how comfortable we are in a social situation.
+That’s just how we’re wired, and that’s one of the factors that determine how comfortable we are in a social situation.

 But you know, we’re not just importing different races, we’re importing different races and hundreds of different ethnic groups at the same time.
 And that just adds to it.
 There are only so many races in the world, and we don’t have Bushmen from Africa or Australian aborigines coming here.
-Only a few racial groups are actually coming here, and if it were just that simple, it would be less problematic.
+Only a few racial groups are actually coming here, and if it were just that simple it would be less problematic.
 But people from hundreds of different cultures are coming into the United States.
 There are shops in New York City that sell publications in hundreds of different languages.

 DC: They’re running into this issue in Europe right now because they say, “Oh, we’re taking Muslim refugees.”
 And in a lot of these refugee neighborhoods and camps, they’re starting to find out that you can’t just say that they’re “Muslim” refugees, because a lot of these people don’t identify with one another at all.
 So they’re having gang wars between different groups.
 And I think we do tend to clump peoples together like that.

-GJ: There is a sense of Muslim brotherhood, but it’s pretty thin if you look at the kind of absolute savagery that is going on in civil wars in the Muslim world right now.
+GJ: There is a sense of Muslim brotherhood.
+But it’s pretty thin if you look at the kind of absolute savagery that is going on in civil wars in the Muslim world right now.

 DC: There’s an Arab proverb that’s pretty famous: “Me against my brother, and my brother and I against my cousin, and my brother and my cousin and I against the world, or against the stranger.”
 I think there is an aspect to identity that always identifies against an other.
-I don’t think that if everybody were the same in the world that it would ever occur to anybody to think of themselves as white or black or anything like that.
-But, I really don’t know if identity necessarily can exist without the presence of an other.
+I don’t think that if everybody were the same in the world that would ever occur to anybody to think of themselves as white or black or anything like that.
+But I really don’t know if identity necessarily can exist without the presence of an other.